Opportunities and Benefits of CETA for Canada’s Clean-Tech Exporters

 - Globally-oriented industry: 87% of Canadian clean-tech companies are exporters.
 Due to its global nature, the Canadian clean-tech sector in particular stands to gain under CETA.

-- All EU tariffs on Canadian clean-tech products will be eliminated.
+- CETA eliminates EU tariffs on Canadian clean-tech products.

-- Canadian clean-tech service providers will be on equal footing with their EU competitors and will receive better treatment than most of their non-EU competitors.
+- Canadian clean-tech service providers are on equal footing with their EU competitors and will receive better treatment than most of their non-EU competitors.